ajberkley/cl-binary-store/type-discrimination.md

+# Context

+This file was just me figuring out that you need to do some by hand tweaking of type dispatching to get good results.

 # Serialization speed and type dispatching

 So, this whole thing works reasonably well for the use case I have and deserialization of complex objects is blazingly fast.
-But serialization in the case of non-multiply referenced data (and no circularity) is still about 3x slower than hyperluminal-mem.
+But serialization in the case of non-multiply referenced data (and no circularity) is still a bit slower than hyperluminal-mem.
 So I did a bit of benchmarking and found that about 30% of my time is spent in type dispatch (this is for a very synthetic example of a list of a million small numbers).
 My dispatch mechanism is just a flat